-The capers turned out just like I thought they would, but with one exception: the pickling liquid turned vibrant red.
-I expected the buds to lose their purple hue after sitting in the vinegar, but many of nature’s colors, especially those in flowers, can transfer to liquids they are stored or cooked in, especially when those liquids contain alcohol or vinegar.
+The capers turned out just like I thought they would, but with one exception: the liquid turned vibrant red.
+I expected the buds to lose their purple hue after sitting in brine but many of nature's colors, especially those in flowers, can transfer to liquids they are stored or cooked in, especially when those liquids contain alcohol or vinegar.
 Marigolds, calendula, violets, and other edible flowers will do this too.

 I wrote another recipe last year for capers made from dandelion buds, and you might be wondering what the difference is here.
 It isn't too different, but these are made with a lacto-fermented method as opposed to hot pickling with vinegar.
 Both techniques would be usable here, but the cold method preserved the almost caviar texture of the small buds better than a hot pickling method would, it's also way easier.

 It's really important to understand the difference in flavor you get from pickling with vinegar vs. lacto-fermenting the milkweed capers.
 Vinegar is a good, quick way to lower the PH of a liquid, but fermenting will give you a more traditional flavor, and is also a little more exciting.

 - 3 oz Milkweed unopened flower buds, picked apart, stems discarded as much as possible, rinsed clean

 - Combine the water and salt and whisk to dissolve.
 Pack the milkweed buds in a jar, and completely cover with the brine.
 If you can find a grape leaf or other leaf to hold them down, do it.
 I like to put a small stone in the top of the jar sometimes to hold things in place if they're floating.
 Screw on the lid.